mxagar/music_genre_classification/README.md

 It is possible to automate all that with a `conda.yaml`, but I wanted to leave all steps to make clear what's going on, since this is a boilerplate :wink:

-Note that [hydra](https://hydra.cc/docs/intro/) is also employed in the project; the dependency is resolved with the `conda.yaml` environment configuration files.

 ## How to Run This: Pipeline Creation and Deployment

-This section deals with the creation and deployment of the inference pipeline; if you are interested in the data analysis that precedes it, please check the dedicated folder [`data_analisis`](data_analisis/README.md).
+This section deals with the creation and deployment of the inference pipeline.

 First, we need to run the entire pipeline (all steps) at least once (locally or remotely) to generate all the artifacts.
-For that, we need to be logged with our WandB account.
+For that, we need to be logged with our Weights and Biases account.
 After that, we can perform online/offline predictions with MLflow.
-The correct model version & co. needs to be checked on the WandB web interface.
+The correct model version & co. needs to be checked on the W&B web interface.

 ### Run the Pipeline to Generate the Inference Artifacts